FireDiscordBot/docs/hc/setup.md

 # Configuring Fire

-{% hint style="warning" %}
-If you do not set moderators, only those with **Manage Server** will be able to use moderation commands as they are considered admins
-{% endhint %}

 ## Setting Moderators

 To use moderation commands _without_ the manage server permission, you must set moderators using the `/moderators add` command